Pwd9000-ML/blog-devto/posts/Azure-Upload-File-PoSH-Function-App/Azure-Upload-File-PoSH-Function-App.md

 }
 ```

-In the next section we have an `if statement` with a `try/catch` block where we take the deserialized temp file from the previous step and rename and save the file into our `fileuploads` container.
-Because our function apps identity has been given permission against the container using RBAC earlier when we set up the environment we should have no problems here:
+Then we have an `if statement` with a `try/catch` block where we take the deserialized temp file from the previous step and rename and save the file into our `fileuploads` container using the `$fileName` variable which takes the `fileName` value from our JSON request body.
+Because our function apps managed identity has been given permission against the container using RBAC earlier when we set up the environment, we should have no problems here:

 ```powershell
 #// code/run.ps1#L36-L48